HueSamai/silang/README.md

 var list = [1, 2];
 push(list, 3); // list = [1, 2, 3];

-// silang can give you an object orientated feel by calling functions with dot representation
+// silang can give you an object orientated feel by calling functions with dot notation
 // the above function call, can be also written in silang's dot notation like so list.push(3);